 Catalyzing Multiple Forms of Engagement through Student-Faculty Partnerships Exploring Teaching and Learning.
-In E. Dunne & D. Owen (Eds), The Student Engagement Handbook: Practice in Higher Education.Emerald Publishing Group, 2013.
+In E. Dunne and D. Owen (Eds), The Student Engagement Handbook: Practice in Higher Education.Emerald Publishing Group, 2013.

 Student-faculty partnership in explorations of pedagogical practice: A threshold concept in academic development.
 International Journal for Academic Development, 2013.

 Student Voice: The International Movement to the Emergent Perspectives in Italy.
-Grion, V., & Cook-Sather, A. (Eds).
+Grion, V., and Cook-Sather, A. (Eds).
 Milan, Italy: Guerini Editore, 2013.

 Students of Color and Faculty Members Working Together Toward Culturally Sustaining Pedagogy.
 With Praise Agu.
-In J. E. Groccia & L. Cruz (Eds.), To Improve the Academy, 32.
+In J. E. Groccia and L. Cruz (Eds.), To Improve the Academy, 32.
 San Francisco: Jossey-Bass/Anker, 2013.

 Translating Learners, Researchers, and Qualitative Approaches through Investigations of Students’ Experiences in School.
 Qualitative Research, 13,3, 350-365 (published online before print August 13, 2012.